How do exhaust fumes build up inside a car?

 But doesn’t the catalytic converter soak up all the CO?

-Catalytic converters cannot remove CO from a leak that occurs upstream.
+Catalytic converters cannot remove CO from a leak that occurs upstream from the converter itself.
 Catalytic converters, furthermore, are designed to work at hot temperatures.
-Stop-start driving, especially on short journeys and at low speeds, prevents the catalytic converter from operating fully.
+Stop-start driving of the kind that compromises the EGR and DPF also prevents the catalytic converter from operating fully.

-It is also worth keeping in mind that car exhaust contains many other toxins besides CO.
-These include nitrogen dioxide, sulphur dioxide, benzene, formaldehyde and particulates.
+It is also worth keeping in mind that car exhaust contains many non-catalysed toxins.
+These include sulphur dioxide, benzene, formaldehyde and particulates.

 But if a car passes its emissions test, doesn't this mean it is safe?

-An emissions test checks what is in the exhaust: it does not check where the exhaust gases are going.
+An emissions test checks the contents of the fumes that exit the engine, rather than the integrity of the exhaust system itself.
 Regardless of whether they comply with emissions limits, gases leaking into the passenger cabin will cause harm to health.

 Can a garage check the exhaust for leaks?

 It is important to have your exhaust inspected regularly.
-However, a garage check cannot detect points of leakage large enough to affect your health, but too small to see or measure.
+However, a simple garage check on a non-running car cannot detect hidden points of leakage, particularly those that open up only when the engine is under pressure.

 Is this just a problem with old or badly-maintained cars?

-No. While wear and tear increases the likelihood that a car will develop a fume leak, CO leakage can occur in cars of any age.
+No. While wear and tear increases the likelihood that a car will develop a fume leak, CO leakage can occur in cars of any age - due, for example, to cracks caused by driving over a poorly-maintained road surface.